NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

   * Configure [sorting by groups](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Sorting-players-in-tablist#groups) (recommended).
   * Sorting by weights directly: `PLACEHOLDER_HIGH_TO_LOW:%luckperms_highest_group_weight%`.

-## #3 - I enabled MySQL and my prefix is now gone!
+## #3 - I enabled MySQL, and my prefix is now gone!
 When enabling [MySQL](https://github.com/NEZNAMY/TAB/wiki/MySQL), it will be used as a data storage and groups.yml / users.yml files will no longer be used.
 If you want to upload your configuration to MySQL (or download it back to files), use [MySQL conversion commands](https://github.com/NEZNAMY/TAB/wiki/MySQL#data-conversion) - [`/tab mysql upload`](https://github.com/NEZNAMY/TAB/wiki/MySQL#uploading-from-files-to-mysql) and [`/tab mysql download`](https://github.com/NEZNAMY/TAB/wiki/MySQL#downloading-from-mysql-to-files), respectively.
 After you are done, run `/tab reload` for the changes to take effect.